 Appendix S1.
 Supplementary Methods.

 Appendix S2.
-Maps of all recorded singing locations attributed to individual male corncrakes assigned as fathers of captured young.
+Maps of all recorded singing locations attributed to individual male Corn Crakes assigned as fathers of captured young.

 Appendix S3.
 Assessment of the potential effects of uncertainty and failure of assumptions on the conclusions of the study.